citp/privacy-policy-historical/g/gu/gua/guaranteedrate.com.md

-> *The following text is extracted and transformed from the guaranteedrate.com privacy policy that was archived on 2016-04-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160416020236id_/https%3A//www.guaranteedrate.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the guaranteedrate.com privacy policy that was archived on 2016-10-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161015102508id_/https%3A//www.guaranteedrate.com/privacy-policy) for the most accurate reproduction.*

-#
+# Privacy Policy

-This privacy statement describes how Guaranteed Rate, Inc. collects and uses the personal information you provide on our website: [www.guaranteedrate.com](https://web.archive.org/).
+This privacy statement describes how Guaranteed Rate, Inc. collects and uses the personal information you provide on our website: [www.guaranteedrate.com]().
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

-Guaranteed Rate, Inc. is committed to protecting consumers’ and borrowers’ non-public personal information at all times.
+Guaranteed Rate, Inc. is committed to protecting consumers' and borrowers' non-public personal information at all times.
 To that end, we employ and maintain extensive physical, electronic, and procedural safeguards to ensure your non-public personal information is protected as a customer of Guaranteed Rate, Inc. In addition, we monitor technical enhancements and practices in the field of information security and privacy to ensure our safeguards remain an effective tool in protecting your non-public personal information.

 ## How and why we collect personal information